Vehicles of International Committee of Red Cross pass freely along Azerbaijan's Lachin road

 |

-The peaceful rally on Azerbaijan’s Lachin-Khankandi road to stop the illegal exploitation of Azerbaijan's natural resources, and to allow their monitoring, has been going on for the nineteenth day, Trend reports from the scene.

-Recently, a total of three vehicles of the International Committee of the Red Cross passed unhindered along the Lachin-Khankendi road.
+A total of three vehicles of the International Committee of the Red Cross passed unhindered along the Lachin-Khankandi road.

+To note, the peaceful rally of Azerbaijani non-governmental organizations (NGOs) in Karabakh close to the Russian peacekeepers' temporarily deployed area near Shusha has been going on for the twenty-fourth day

-Earlier, the Armenian media spread fake news that the Azerbaijanis allegedly blocked the Lachin-Khankandi road and didn’t let the supply vehicles through.
+Earlier, the Armenian media spread more fake news that the Azerbaijanis allegedly blocked the Lachin-Khankendi road and didn’t let the supply vehicles through.

+The protest on the mentioned road against the illicit exploitation of Azerbaijan's mineral resources in the area of Russian peacekeepers' temporary deployment has been going on for the twenty-third day.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.